-Institutions may register a group of faculty in ACUE open enrollment courses by contacting the program director at email@example.com.
+Institutions may register a group of faculty in ACUE open enrollment courses by contacting the program director at [email protected].
 Institutions that enroll course-takers in courses are subject to the cancellation, defer, and forfeiture of fees structure listed below.
 Depending on the group enrollment size, course-takers may be split between multiple cohorts of the same course.

-ACUE also offers Programs for Institutions.
-ACUE’s college and university partnerships are formed through a collaborative process with a broad set of institutional stakeholders.
-ACUE Programs for Institutions includes academic support, advanced reporting, impact research at both faculty and student levels, and campus culture and communications support.
+Faculty groups should also consider ACUE’s Programs for Institutions.
+ACUE’s campus and system partnerships are formed through a collaborative process with a broad set of institutional stakeholders.
+ACUE’s Programs for Institutions include academic support, advanced reporting, impact research at both faculty and student levels, and campus culture and communications support.

 What is the tuition for an Open Enrollment Course?